security-notes/infobyte-faraday-wiki/Installation-Client.md

 <a name="requirements"></a>
 ### Requirements

 Faraday Client works under any modern Linux distro or Mac OS X, and needs the following dependencies.
-We also provide an installation script, so in most cases you won't need to actually install these by hand.
-Scroll down to view more information on installation for each particular distribution or operative system.

 * Python 2.6.x or 2.7.x
 * CouchDB >= 1.2.0
 * GTK+3, PyGobject >= 3.12.0, Vte (API >= 2.90)
 * Zsh
 * Curl
-* The following python libs:
+* The following Python libs:
+    * couchdbkit
     * mockito
-  * couchdbkit
     * whoosh
     * argparse
-  * psycopg2
     * IPy
+    * restkit
     * requests
+    * tornado
+    * flask
+    * colorama

+The requirements for the client are stored in the [`requirements.txt` file](https://github.com/infobyte/faraday/blob/master/requirements.txt).
+Some additional requirements are necessary for specific features to work, these are stored in the [`requirements_extras.txt` file](https://github.com/infobyte/faraday/blob/master/requirements_extras.txt).

+We provide an installation script, so in most cases you won't need to actually install these by hand.
+Scroll down to view more information on installation for each particular distribution or operative system.

 Out tests include [Debian](#debian), [Ubuntu](#debian), [Kali](#kali), [Backtrack](#debian) and [OSX Maverick 10.9.2](#osx).